 Zoo and Tierpark Berlin are reintroducing bearded vultures into their original European habitats.

-Response: Reintroducing birds bred in zoos into the wild; creating a robust European population to act as a genetic bridge between other populations
+Coordinated breeding programmes in zoos; reintroducing birds into the wild; creating a robust European population to act as a genetic bridge between other populations

 Bearded vultures in Berlin